Where to Stay in Berlin: Best Areas and Hotels

 At a mid-range restaurant, a three-course meal for two will set you back around €45, and half a liter beer will cost you on average €3.50 -how much that adds up to is down to you!

-Where is the Best Area To Stay In Berlin East Or West?
+Where To Stay In Berlin East Or West?

 This depends entirely on what you’re looking for.
 If you enjoy shopping, stay in West Berlin neighborhoods such as Charlottenburg.